Scheduling with Availability Collection

 1. The candidate receives the screening questions via SMS

-2. Once the candidate passes screening, Popp emails the hiring manager ([email protected]) to collect their availability
+2. Once the candidate passes screening, Popp emails the interviewer ([email protected]) to collect their availability

-3. Once the hiring manager provides availability, the candidate receives a booking URL
+3. Once they provide availability, the candidate receives a booking URL

 4. The candidate selects a time and the meeting is scheduled